-7) Path points are connected with a straight line that demonstrates where the robot would drive.
-To add path points, right-click on the map view and select Add Path Point.
-It is best to drive the robot which creates a trajectory.
-Then, simply right-click on some points of the tractory to add new path points to the selected waypoint.
+7) Path points are connected with a straight line demonstrating where the robot would drive.
+Right-click on the map view and select Add Path Point to add path points.
+It is best to drive the robot, which creates a trajectory.
+Then, right-click on some points of the tractory to add new path points to the selected waypoint.

 8) Log messages are displayed about navigation and sensor activity.